 They count on donors for funds to operate our programs, and for in-kind contributions of food and other life-saving aid.
 In 2013, donors contributed nearly $12 million, including $9 million worth of donated goods through 48 shipments to 16 countries.
 They are responsible stewards of donations they receive, investing 87.9 percent of expenses in our programs.

-For more information go to Stop Hunger Now‘s website
+For more information go to Rise Against Hunger‘s website